 PHI/CDC Calls For Applications: Global Health Fellowship Program

-The PHI/CDC Global Health Fellowship Program is a U.S. Centers for Disease Control (CDC) and Prevention-funded program that offers recent global public health graduates from Council on Education in Public Health accredited schools and programs the exciting opportunity to participate in yearlong fellowships with guidance from leading global health experts from the CDC.
+The Public Health Institute (PHI) Global Health Fellowship Program is a U.S. Centers for Disease Control (CDC) and Prevention-funded program that offers recent global public health graduates from Council on Education in Public Health accredited schools and programs the exciting opportunity to participate in yearlong fellowships with guidance from leading global health experts from the CDC.

 Fellows are placed in Atlanta and in CDC offices abroad abroad where they will work on the front lines of global health while developing the technical and professional skills needed to make meaningful contributions to today’s global health challenges across six technical tracks: